smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 At the other end of the spectrum, sometimes the word conveys exactly what it says.
 There exists a concept of some object, and this particular instance of that object is phony by some metric.

 Similar to the fake smiles from before, these constructions tend to gravitate towards body parts.
 For example, Dashboard Confessional sang, "I'm missing your laugh, how did it break?&nbsp;/ And when did **your eyes** begin to look **fake**?&nbsp;/ I hope you're as happy as you're pretending." {{% margin-note side %}}"Screaming Infidelities"{{% /margin-note %}} (Or so I have been told.
-By somebody who listened to Dashboard Confessional in high school.
+By somebody who had a fleeting Dashboard Confessional moment in high school.
 Somebody who was not me.)
 In these usages, "fake" means nothing by itself and only serves to modify the object it's linked with.
 The combination of the two sets up the metaphor.

 {{% small-caps %}}For some unknown reason,{{% /small-caps %}} there have been a lot more lines written about another body part:{{% margin-note %}}{{% picture stem=hdfw alt="Limp Bizkit presents Chocolate Starfish and the Hot Dog Flavored Water" %}}Apropos of nothing, I feel the need to highlight Wes Borland's album cover work for anybody who might not be familiar with it already.
 It defies any attempt at analysis, only permitting one's critical eye to come away with a single burning question: _Why was the art stretched horizontally like that?_{{% /margin-note %}}